 was excited because their new home would soon be ready.

 Naturally they stuck around longer than usual to enjoy

-the warmth of the moment and expectations of the future.
+the warmth of the day and expectations of the future.

 To be honest, I don't even know who forgot to lock the door.

-What I do know is this mistake initiated a chain of events that would lead to the
+What I do know is this harmless mistake initiated a chain of

 events of my